katamaritaco/me/README.md

 Last Summer I worked at [Raven Software](http://www.ravensoftware.com/) on [Call of Duty Online](http://callofduty.wikia.com/wiki/Call_of_Duty_Online).
 Before that, I worked at [Amazon Web Services](https://aws.amazon.com/) as a software development intern.
 Besides working on some personal projects and things for the [Undergrad Projects Lab](http://www.upl.cs.wisc.edu/), I'm currently contracting some work for AppleTV:green_apple::tv: development with [Flippfly](http://flippfly.com/) while finishing up my degree.

 I also have a site [here](http://nheindl.com/), but I keep this repo more up-to-date.
 Updating this repo is just so much nicer for me, since I'm always on github.
-Plus, it is a lot easier to browse through projects :+1::muscle:
+It's a lot easier to browse through projects, and has out of the box emoji support:+1::muscle:

 This is me on New Years Eve 2014/2015 in Egypt! :camel: